Quickstart: Create your first C# function in Azure using Visual Studio

 In Configure your new project, enter a Project name for your project, and then select Create.
 The function app name must be valid as a C# namespace, so don't use underscores, hyphens, or any other nonalphanumeric characters.

-For the Create a new Azure Functions application settings, use the values in the following table:
+For the Additional information settings, use the values in the following table:

-Setting Value Description .NET version .NET 6 This value creates a function project that runs in-process with version 4.x of the Azure Functions runtime.
-You can also choose .NET 6 (isolated) to create a project that runs in a separate worker process.
-Azure Functions 1.x supports the .NET Framework.
-For more information, see Azure Functions runtime versions overview.
-Function template HTTP trigger This value creates a function triggered by an HTTP request.
-Storage account (AzureWebJobsStorage) Storage emulator Because a function app in Azure requires a storage account, one is assigned or created when you publish your project to Azure.
+Setting Value Description Functions worker .NET 6 When you choose .NET 6, you create a project that runs in-process with the Azure Functions runtime.
+Use in-process unless you need to run your function app on .NET 5.0 or on .NET Framework 4.8 (preview).
+To learn more, see Supported versions.
+Function HTTP trigger This value creates a function triggered by an HTTP request.
+Use Azurite for runtime storage account (AzureWebJobsStorage) Enable Because a function app in Azure requires a storage account, one is assigned or created when you publish your project to Azure.
 An HTTP trigger doesn't use an Azure Storage account connection string; all other trigger types require a valid Azure Storage account connection string.
 When you select this option, the Azurite emulator is used.
 Authorization level Anonymous The created function can be triggered by any client without providing a key.
 This authorization setting makes it easy to test your new function.
 For more information about keys and authorization, see Authorization keys and HTTP and webhook bindings.

 Make sure you set the Authorization level to Anonymous.
 If you choose the default level of Function, you're required to present the function key in requests to access your function endpoint.